-The PPQ-recommended diagnostic method(s) for each pathogen is provided.
+Negative data may be reported for these target pests only when using the identification method listed in the Approved Methods for Pest Surveillance.
 These methods correspond to those commonly used to confirm a pathogen identity.
-Any molecular methods that have been validated by the CPHST lab in Beltsville, MD also are included under PPQ-recommended diagnostic method.
-Work instructions are available for each method validated by

-CPHST-Beltsville.
-If more than one diagnostic method is listed, a combination of methods may be required to confirm a pathogen identity.
+Any molecular methods that have been validated by the CPHST lab in Beltsville, MD also are included in the Approved Methods for Pest Surveillance.
+Work instructions are available for each method validated by CPHST-Beltsville.
+If more than one diagnostic method is listed, a combination of methods may be required to confirm a pathogen's identity.

-For the majority of pathogens, morphology is the basis for identification.
-In a few instances, serology or molecular techniques are used for confirmation.
+For the many pathogens, morphology is the basis for identification.
+Serology or molecular techniques are often used for confirmation as well.
 Please refer to the individual datasheets for specific information.

-The "Mistaken Identities" section lists pathogens and conditions that may be confused with the target species.
+The "Easily Confused Species" section lists pathogens and conditions that may be confused with the target species.
 This information is not to be interpreted as an exhaustive list of all species that could be confused for the target.

-Information is provided on diagnostic methods from the scientific literature.
-Although these methods have not been validated by PPQ, many labs and state institutions may find the information useful to confirm identification.
+Information is provided on diagnostic methods from the scientific literature in individual pest datasheet and in the Approved Methods for Pest Surveillance pest information page in the "Literature-based Methods/Diagnostics" section.
+Although these methods have not been validated by PPQ, many labs and state institutions may find the information useful when making pest identifications.